Flying-Toast/sibr/architecture/networking.md

 	}
 }
 ```
-data properties:
+data properties:<br>
--`id`:  An id unique to this websocket connection.
+`id`:  An id unique to this websocket connection.
 This will probably be used for something later (maybe so the client can identify which entity is their player), so the client should remember it.

 ---